rablwupei/aes-rsa-cpp-java/README.md

 # Summary

-This is a demo about "Match Java AES,RSA Encryption and Decryption Results"
+This is a demo about "Match C++ and Java AES,RSA Encryption and Decryption Results"

 ## C++ Encryption and Decryption